JoaoLopesF/SerialDebug/SerialDebugApp/README.md

 - Linux

-    For linux yet not have an installer (due issues on JavaPackager :-( )
+    For Linux yet not have an installer (due issues on JavaPackager :-( )

     For now please download and use the jar file (see below)